-Another route is data protection law.
+Another weapon in the armoury of possible claims is using data protection law.
 Remedies are available for the unlawful processing of personal data, which can include publication of inaccurate or private data.
-Under the UK regime, there is a journalistic exemption, but it is not a blanket exemption to the requirements of the Data Protection Act.
+Under the UK regime, there is an exemption for journalists, but it is not a blanket exemption to the requirements of the Data Protection Act.

-The UK Information Commissioner has issued guidance that publishers must reasonably believe that the publication of personal information is in the public interest.
-For example, the commission or alleged commission by a data subject of any offence is classed as sensitive personal data.
-So the police for example may only "process" that information if certain conditions apply.
-And under Section 10 of the Act a data subject may require a data processor to cease or not to begin processing the data if it causes damage or distress.
 In some respects of course the law is evolving to keep up with changes to publishing in the modern age.
-There is also the "right to be forgotten" regime which derives from EU Data Protection legislation, under which one can require a search engine to delist or block certain search results that come up when a search is made against your name.
+There is for example the "right to be forgotten" regime which derives from EU Data Protection legislation, under which one can require a search engine to delist or block certain search results that come up when a search is made against your name.
 A recent case in England established that Google was required to delist certain results that breached the UK's regime for the rehabilitation of offenders, and further rulings are expected.